malixian/clockwork/README.md

 Set the environment variable `CLOCKWORK_CONFIG_FILE` to override the default path of Clockwork worker configurations.
 An example configuration file is given in `config/default.cfg`

-# Highly Recommended Environment Modifications
+# Required Environment Modifications

 Clockwork is a high-performance system that depends upon predictability.
-There are various tweaks to your environment that will make executions more predictable:
+There are various tweaks to your environment that will make executions more predictable.
+These environment modifications should be made for Clockwork's worker, controller, and client processes.
+Some are optional but recommended.

-## 1. Disable CPU frequency autoscaling
+## Check your environment

-Set the "performance" governor to prevent CPU clock scaling
+You can check your environment by running Clockwork's:
 ```
-echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
+./profile [check]
 ```

-## 2. Increase file, memlock, and rtprio limits
+## 1. Increase resource limits (memlock, nofile, rtprio)

 Limits on the number of open files, and the amount of page-locked memory, reduce the total number of DNNs clockwork can keep in memory at any point in time.
 A limit of 1024 is too low.
 A limit of 16k or higher is acceptable.